dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/exporting/index.md

       value: Exporting Loan Records
 layout: docs
 ---
-With HMDA Hero you can export loan records in a CFPB pipe delimited format
+With HMDA Hero you can export loan records in a CFPB pipe delimited format using two methods

 ***